- Authentication and Authorization

 The JOC Cockpit Dashboard is the default view that is opened after a user logs onto the JOC Cockpit.
 It is an interface that provides users with an overview of the activities of their JobSchedulers as well as a starting point for accessing information and managing scheduling activities.
 In addition a number of functions can be executed directly from the Dashboard.

 The JOC Cockpit brings user authentication and authorization to the JobScheduler.

-Authentication can either take place against an Apache ShiroTM compliant configuration file, an LDAP compliant directory service or information stored in a database.
+Authentication can either take place against an Apache ShiroTM compliant configuration, an LDAP compliant directory service or information stored in a database.

 Authorization is defined in Roles and Permissions and an example set of Roles and Permissions is provided with the JOC Cockpit installation.
 System administrators are able to define their own User Roles and Permission sets as required.

-The JOC Cockpit is able to handle authentication of multiple users and their authorization for multiple JobSchedulers simultaneously and includes an editor in the Manage Accounts view for the configuration of authentication and authorization.
+The JOC Cockpit is able to handle authentication of multiple users and their authorization for multiple JobSchedulers simultaneously.
+It also includes an editor in the Manage Accounts view for the configuration of authentication and authorization.

 The JOC Cockpit allows to configure both shared and dedicated services over any number of JobScheduler Masters.

 Navigation and Usability